vitejs/vite/docs/guide/cli.md

 ### `vite preview`

-Locally preview production build.
-This command is only for previewing the build locally and not designed as a production server.
+Locally preview the production build.
+Do not use this as a production server as it's not designed for it.

 #### Usage